Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Idk if this is a bug but:- in student's search post page, if student searches his own post, and tries to delete it, it wont let it from there.

 # To-Do:
-* Design the post's feature:
-    * Write a comment
-    * Expand to see previous comments
-    * Integrate comments in '@' style without going more than one level deep
 * Put title and message word limit for notification (admin)
 * Handle the user-history where, user is found but user has no history (do it from backend)
-* Add commenting feature for admins